rmusser01/Infosec_Reference/Draft/Reverse Engineering.md

 * pestudio is a tool that performs the static analysis of 32-bit and 64-bit Windows executable files.
 Malicious executable attempts to hide its malicious intents and to evade detection.
 In doing so, it generally presents anomalies and suspicious patterns.
 The goal of pestudio is to detect these anomalies, provide indicators and score the executable being analyzed.
 Since the executable file being analyzed is never started, you can inspect any unknown or malicious executable with no risk.

 [DotPeek](http://www.jetbrains.com/decompiler/features/)
 * dotPeek is a .NET decompiler that has several handy features.
-I havenít used it much, and donít do much in .NET so I canít say if its a good one, only that Iíve had success in using it.
+I haven‚Äôt used it much, and don‚Äôt do much in .NET so I can‚Äôt say if its a good one, only that I‚Äôve had success in using it.

 [API Monitor](http://www.rohitab.com/apimonitor)
 * API Monitor is a free software that lets you monitor and control API calls made by applications and services.
 Its a powerful tool for seeing how applications and services work or for tracking down problems that you have in your own applications.